 At the time of writing this article, October 2014, if the investment is on a platform then any hidden trail fees or commissions must stop and can only continue to be taken if you give the financial adviser or financial company written authority to do so.
 However, if the investment is a regular, direct, retail investment, insurance or pension policy and there are hidden ongoing trail commissions being paid, it will still continue.

-Our advice is to study the paperwork, view your statements and see what the deductions are.
-If you are still unsure after viewing the paperwork, book a callback with us, we can look at your statements, talk you through it and ultimately see if we can stop these hidden trail fees and commissions, meaning more money will stay inside your investment thus giving you better investment growth.
+Our advice is study the paperwork, view your statements and see what the deductions are.
+If you are still unsure after viewing the paperwork, book a callback with us, we can take a look at your statements, talk you through it and ultimately see if we can stop these hidden trail fees and commissions, meaning more money will stay inside your investment thus giving you better investment growth.